-1.5 million visitors in 60 festival

 ESTABLISHED IN

+1988

 CHALLENGE & SOLUTION

 Creating an organic supply chain by working closely with restaurateurs

-A CELEBRATION OF INTERNATIONAL EXCHANGE AND ORGANIC, FAIR-TRADE PRODUCTS Photos by Ingmar Wein (above) and Bernd Wackerbauer Theatre productions, performances, music, the "Market of Ideas" with international handicrafts and 100% organic food from all over the world as well as a strong commitment to global justice and environmental protection; this is Tollwood Festival.
+Theatre productions, performances, music, the "Market of Ideas" with international handicrafts and 100% organic food from all over the world as well as a strong commitment to global justice and environmental protection; this is Tollwood Festival.
 Access to the festival grounds is free of charge, as are over 80% of the cultural events taking place at the festival.
 Tollwood funds this through fees for stalls at the "Market of ideas" which has also allowed the festival to remain largely independent.
 Tollwood Festival is implementing a sustainability strategy that tackles a lot of areas, says Johanna Kämper, project manager for "People and Environment": The festival runs on 100% green electricity.
-The food sold at the festival comes entirely from organic cultivation and, if it comes from countries in the Global South, is Fair Trade-certified.
+The food sold at the festival comes entirely from organic cultivation and, if it comes from countries in the Global South. is Fair Trade-certified.
 The dishes are served on reusable tableware, and plastic is banned in order to minimize residual waste.
 The festival has a recycling concept and its own recycling yard: strict waste separation is practiced both in the visitor area and behind the scenes.
 The festival encourages its visitors to choose eco-friendly travel, they offer shuttle buses, a bicycle repair shop and admission tickets that include a free ticket for local public transport.
 "We are happy that around three quarters of our guests get to the festival in an environmentally friendly manner," Kämper says.
 As well as this, unavoidable greenhouse gases, caused for instance by the arrival of artists or haulage, are offset.
 At Tollwood's "Market of Ideas", where up to 200 exhibitors offer handicrafts, textiles and jewellery from across the world, high demands are placed on the products in terms of animal welfare, environmental